mr-pixel-kg/mrpixcloudprint-sdk/docs/Exceptions.md

 - issues by the http client e.g. connection issues

 ## ResponseDecodeException
-- it thrown when decoding of the server response failed
+- is thrown when decoding of the server response failed

 ## ServerException
-- is thrown if api returns an other status code than '200 OK'
+- is thrown if api returns another status code than '200 OK'
 - indicates that request was not successful